4d/docs/docs/WebServer/sessions.md

 - the web server is stopped,
 - the timeout of the session cookie has been reached.

 The lifespan of an inactive cookie is 60 minutes by default, which means that the web server will automatically close inactive sessions after 60 minutes.

-This timeout can be set using the [`.idleTimeout`](API/SessionClass.md#idletimeout) property of the `Session` object (the timeout cannot be less than 60 minutes).
+This timeout can be set using the [`.idleTimeout`](API/SessionClass.md#idletimeout) property of the `Session` object (the timeout cannot be less than 60 minutes) or the *connectionInfo* parameter of the [`Open datastore`](../API/DatastoreClass.md#open-datastore) command.

 When a web session is closed, if the [`Session`](API/SessionClass.md#session) command is called afterwards: